Data for Research

 In the framework of financial accounts, financial statements of financial and non-financial institutional units are available at the level of individual units.

-The financial accounts system is based on all available relevant statistical sources, a strict whom-to-whom system and consistent with the quarterly non-financial national accounts (published by Statistics Denmark).
-The statistics comply with the guidelines in Eurostat's manual on the European System of Accounts 2010 (ESA2010).
+The financial accounts system is based on all available relevant statistical sources, a strict whom-to-whom system and consistency with the quarterly non-financial national accounts (published by Statistics Denmark).
+The statistics comply with the guidelines in Eurostat’s manual on the European System of Accounts 2010 (ESA2010).

 Microdata is to some extent available at the level of individual financial institutions and enterprises.